 - Player safety

 Metal or molded cleats can be detrimental to artificial turf.
-Because traditional spikes work by puncturing the ground for traction, they are better suited for natural grass which can absorb impacts and recover.
+Because traditional spikes work by puncturing the ground for traction, they are better suited for natural grass that can absorb impacts and recover.

 Artificial turf is shallower than natural grass, meaning there is less surface to dig into with your spikes.
-The shorter nubs and tread pattern of turf shoes requires less depth for optimum traction, making them a perfect fit.
+The shorter nubs and tread pattern of turf cleats requires less depth for optimum traction, making them an ideal fit.